Level Up: Defining and Exploiting Transitional Problems for Curriculum Learning: Introduction

 We answer these questions in the affirmative by defining and identifying \emph{transitional problems}---problems that exhibit a sharp transition in solvability across increasing competence levels.
 Given a series of models ordered by increasing performance, a transitional problem at a given level can be solved by all models at or above that level, but not by those below.
 These problems mark competence boundaries and yield an empirically grounded easy-to-hard partitioning of the training data distribution.
 We develop methods to characterize the levels of competence of an ML model, identify transitional problems, and build a curriculum inspired by human learning.
-Through experiments in two domains that differ in evaluation methodology---chess and mathematics---we show that a \emph{level-up} curriculum on transitional problems leads to better learning outcomes than other orderings of data (including i.i.d.) on transitional problems and on the full training distribution.
-Finally, we examine the characteristics of transitional problems and find strong correlations with human measures of difficulty, despite not explicitly optimizing for such interpretability.
+Through experiments across a variety of model series, we show that a {\levelup} curriculum on transitional problems leads to better learning outcomes than other data orderings (including i.i.d.) on both transitional problems and held-out test problems.
+Finally, we examine the characteristics of transitional problems and find correlations with human difficulty measures, despite no explicit optimization for interpretability.